Weight loss is huge if you’ve got a unique mechanism for achieving weight loss — like It Works does.

 The Food and Drug Administration also warns against the use of body wraps, citing several potential medical complications, especially for those with pre-existing conditions.

 There have also been a variety of complaints targeted at It Works.
-These complaints include customers receiving the wrong products, continuing to receive products and being charged even after cancelling their membership, and charging customers a cancellation fee without proper notice.
+These complaints include customers receiving the wrong products, continuing to receive products and being charged even after canceling their membership, and charging customers a cancellation fee without proper notice.

 The high volume of complaints has contributed to It Works receiving a poor rating from the Better Business Bureau.
 There is also a mix of both positive and negative reviews coming from those inside the company, meaning not all employees and distributors are pleased with their experience.